Cleveland Arson Defense Attorney

 - Physically harms a person’s property through the offer or the acceptance of an agreement for hire or other consideration, without the individual’s consent, or for the purpose of defrauding.

-- Physically harms or creates a substantial risk of harming any park, preserve, wildlands, brush-covered land, cut-over land, forest, timberland, greenlands, woods, or similar real property, without consent or with the purpose of defrauding.
+- Physically harms or creates a substantial risk of harming any park, preserve, wildlands, brush-covered land, cut-over land, forest, timberland, Greenlands, woods, or similar real property, without consent or with the purpose of defrauding.

 Cleveland Arson Charges & Penalties